ASHIJANKEN/Slimorta/README.md

-# Thinpact
+# Slimorta
-A thin and compact portable keyboad.
+A slim and portable keyboad.